phanhieeus/yellow_sticky_traps_insects_detection/GETTING_STARTED.md

 1. If you get CUDA out of memory errors:
    - Reduce batch size
-   - Reduce image size
+   - Reduce patch size
    - Use a smaller model (e.g., 's' instead of 'm')

 2. If inference is slow:
-   - Reduce tile size
+   - Reduce patch size
-   - Reduce overlap
    - Use a smaller model
+   - Process fewer images at once

 3. If detection quality is poor:
    - Increase training epochs
    - Adjust confidence threshold
-   - Adjust IoU threshold
+   - Adjust IoU threshold for NMS
    - Use a larger model